Bond Yield Calculator

 Duration: the sensitivity measure

 Duration measures how much a bond's price moves when rates change.
 A bond with 5-year duration falls roughly 5% in price for every 1-percentage-point rise in rates.
 Longer-maturity bonds typically have longer duration.
-10-year gilts have roughly 9-year duration; 30-year gilts have roughly 20-year duration.
+10-year government bonds have roughly 9-year duration; 30-year government bonds have roughly 20-year duration.
 For a 1% rate rise:

-This is why 30-year gilts lost 30-40% during 2022's rapid rate rise — not because the UK government became riskier, but because the pricing arithmetic demanded those drops to match new market rates.
+This is why long-dated government bonds lost 30-40% during 2022's rapid rate rise, not because governments became riskier, but because the pricing arithmetic demanded those drops to match new market rates.
 Investors holding to maturity recover full principal; those who need to sell during rate rises realise the loss.

 Reinvestment risk on yield-to-maturity